 - Cherry Almond Salad w/ Quinoa, Millet & Mint

 - Flourless Lemony Quinoa Pancakes

 - Quinoa Breakfast Cookies

 One Pot Southwest Quinoa

 - 1 can fire-roasted diced tomatoes, 14.5 oz, with liquid

 - 1 cup corn kernels, frozen, canned or fresh

 - 1 can of black beans, drained and rinsed

-- Add garlic and jalapeño, and cook, stirring frequently, until fragrant, about 1 minute.
-Stir in quinoa, vegetable broth, beans, tomatoes, corn, chili powder and cumin.
+- Add garlic and cook, stirring frequently, until fragrant, about 1 minute.
+Add the quinoa.

-- It might seem like there’s not enough liquid, but there is.
-It is important to cover this while it’s simmering, because the quinoa gets cooked more by steaming than by boiling.
+- It is important to cover this while it’s simmering, otherwise the quinoa won’t get fully steamed and cooked through.

 - If you are batch cooking this and saving it for later, don’t add the avocado until serving time or it will brown.

 - To make this dish gluten free, be sure to use certified gluten free quinoa.